Dynatrace/dynatrace-operator/doc/otel.md

 # How to setup OpenTelementry

-Currently only the webhook is instrumented using OpenTelementry.
-To connect the webhook to a tenant do the following steps:
+Dynatrace operator, CSI driver and webhook are instrumented using OpenTelemetry.
+To enable this instrumentation and ingest collected metrics and traces into your tenant follow this guide.

 ## Create an access token with the following scopes